zhmcclient/python-zhmcclient/docs/development.rst

         git tag $MNU
         git push --tags

+    The pushing of the tag triggers another RTD docs build of its stable version, this time with the correct version as defined in the tag.

     If the previous commands fail because this tag already exists for some reason, delete the tag locally and remotely: